Kuala Lumpur Attractions - What to see and do in Kuala Lumpur

 3. Menara KL Tower

-The Kuala Lumpur Tower (KL Tower) was built in 1995, its intention to enhance the quality of telecommunication services in the city.
+The Kuala Lumpur Tower (KL Tower) was built in 1995, with its intention to enhance the quality of telecommunication services in the city.
 Unfortunately, it is often overlooked by visitors to Kuala Lumpur, despite being its older cousin by only a few years.
-The KL Tower is the seventh tallest freestanding tower in the world, and the tallest in Southeast Asia.
+The KL Tower is the seventh-tallest freestanding tower in the world and the tallest in Southeast Asia.
 Compared to the Petronas Twin Towers, the KL Tower has a higher viewpoint that is open to the public, due to the hill where the Tower is built on.

 Another interesting detail about this Tower is the fact that it hosts the annual BASE jump competitions.
 If you are lucky enough to be in Kuala Lumpur around that time, you will get to see insane BASE jumpers leap off the tower and land smoothly onto the asphalt at the base of the tower.
 Awesome!